qzyu211/wang-zhan/_pages/learning.md

 title: "Learning"
 layout: categories
 permalink: /learning/
 excerpt: Cultivate a deeper understanding of the various methodologies within statistics, data science, and machine learning.
-By looking closer at the fundamentals behind each of the concepts, we can gain a comprehensive view of how they work.
+By looking closer at the fundamentals behind each of the concepts, we can gain a comprehensive view of how they work. <br>
 header:
   overlay_image: "/images/changbaishan.jpg"
   overlay_filter: "0.4"